 What is the legal definition of domestic abuse in Wyoming?

-Under WY state law, "domestic abuse" is when a member of your household does any of the following things to you:
+For the purposes of getting an order of protection, “domestic abuse” is when a member of your household does any of the following things to you:

 - physically abuses you;